httpete-ire/revealer/README.md

 # Revealer

-Angular directive that allows two images to be layered and compared.
-Based on [this](http://codyhouse.co/gem/css-jquery-image-comparison-slider/) jQuery version
+Angular directive that allows two images to be layered on top of each other and compared using a slider, [view demo](http://httpete.com/revealer/).
+Based on [cody house's](http://codyhouse.co/gem/css-jquery-image-comparison-slider/) jQuery version

 ##Documentation